 "Fuck, Dean do that again!" he begged, hand so tight in Dean's hair it must have hurt.
 Dean obliged, hitting the same spot over and over until Sam thought he was going to bust right out of his skeleton.
 His cock was leaking, trapped between their sweat slicked bodies and he could feel the second orgasm of the night coiling in his stomach, building pressure behind it to such an extent he was afraid he might not be able to take it.

-"Sammy, come for me Sammy," Dean said into his mouth and that was too much…the orgasm ripped through Sam, erupting through him and he let out a scream he never thought people actually made during sex.
-Dean swallowed it down greedily, one hand moving to the mess between their stomach's where Sam had come without him even touching his cock.
-"So fuckin' beautiful, baby, so fuckin' beautiful."
+"Sammy, come for me Sammy," Dean gasped into his mouth and that was too much…the orgasm ripped through Sam, erupting violently and he let out a scream he never thought people actually made during sex.
+Dean swallowed it down greedily, one hand moving to swipe the mess between their stomach's where Sam had come untouched.
+"So fuckin' beautiful, baby...so fuckin' beautiful."

 Dean's hips were losing rhythm, body being dragged to the place where the most basic need was taking over and he couldn't stop staring at Sam beneath him as if he had never seen anything like it.

-"S-Sammy," he managed before he slammed himself deep into Sam's ass with a deep, guttural sound spilling from his throat.
-He came hard and deep inside Sam, spilling himself entirely until his arms gave out and he collapsed against his baby brother, who was still breathing heavily.
+"S-Sammy," he managed before he slammed himself deep into Sam's ass with a heavy, guttural sound spilling from his throat.
+He came hard and deep inside Sam, spilling himself entirely until his arms gave out and he collapsed against his baby brother, who was still panting.

 It was minutes later before either could generate the ability to speak again.
 Lips against Sam's collarbone, Dean said, "Love you, Sammy.
 So much I can't even say it."

 "Don't need to," Sam replied, hands running over Dean's back.
 "Never need to say it."